 The 3DSCM Service (outer blue box) made up of…

-The “Reverse Proxy VM”: This is a standard component that provides a server with SSL access (just like on our 3DExp4All servers).
-All server calls go through this.
-The green boxes around this indicate that it is “Active/Passive”, and the “2 < > 2” means that there are exactly two instances of this VM.
-The idea is that one VM is “active”, so requests go to that, and if that goes down for any reason, then the “passive” one is brought on line and handles the requests instead, while the other is rebuild.
-This gives minimal downtime.
-The preferred approach is “Active/Active”, which has multiple VM and the calls can go to either, but that will not initially be supported.
+The “Scalable Load Balancer VM”: This is a standard component that provides a server with SSL access and reverse-proxy capabilities (just like on our 3DExp4All servers).
+All service calls go through this.
+The purple boxes around this indicate that it is “Active/Active”, and the “2 < > 2” means that there are exactly two instances of this VM.
+The idea is that calls can go to either of these VMs.
 From the server in this VM, the calls get sent to…

 The “3DSCM Service VM”: This has a single “product” installed on it (at this time), which is a modified version of the “Git Connector” that we use for our “External SCM” support, with the WAR file from that installed on a Tomcat server.
 Also on that same Tomcat server is the “git servlet”, which is the component that handles the requests that come directly from a git client.
-This VM also has access to the disk on which all repositories will be stored.
-The green boxes around this VM indicate that it is “active/passive”, meaning that it also has two instances, but only one is active at any time: If that one goes down, then the second will be switched to “active”, after the disks are mounted onto it.
-(Note that the disk “Volumes” can only be mounted on a single VM at a time, which is why this second VM is not “active/active”.
-This is also where our architecture is still “under define”, as we ideally need a solution where this part is active/active as well.
-We also need a solution that provides “infinite” disk space: at present, there is a limit of about 160TB of data per VM!)
+Again, the purple boxes around this VM indicate that it is “active/active”, which means that there are initially two copies of this VM, each with the connector installed, and more VMs can be added later if the server becomes heavily loaded.
+The Load Balancer handles passing of service requests calls to the different 3DSCM Service VMs.
+For disk storage, the Services infrastructure provides “Volumes” (disks) that can be attached only to a single VM.
+Since we need access to all the repositories from each of the 3DSCM Service VMs, we cannot directly access these “Volumes” from this service.
+Therefore, we also have...

+The “X3DplFiler VM”: This provides the “Volumes” (disks), and includes a NFS server.
+A NFS client is installed on each of the 3DSCM Service VMs, which then mounts the disks exposed from the NFS server on the X3DplFiler VM, and thus makes the disk space available to the 3DSCM Service programs.
+Note that there are limits to the size of a “Volume” and to the number of Volumes that can be attached to the X3DplFiler VM, and therefore there is an overall limit to the total amount of disk space this architecture can provide. => If we start reaching this limit, then we will need to add additional X3DplFiler VMs.
+The green boxes around this VM indicate that it is “active/passive”.
+This means that there are two VMs initially set up BUT only one of them is “active” at a time, and that active one has the Volumes attached.
+If the “active” VM is found to be “down” for any reason, then the “passive” one can be quickly brought on line, the disks attached to that, and the service recovered.
+The “passive” VM becomes the active one, and a new “passive” VM can then be deployed.
+Remember that the Volumes can only be attached to one VM at a time, which is why this VM is active/passive and not active/active.

-Thus, both the calls we make from the Connected Software web app (to see the File Tree and fetch file contents) and the calls made from a git client (to clone/pull/push the repository) go through the Reverse Proxy, to the 3DSCM Service VM, and ultimately access the repositories on disk.
+Thus, both the calls we make from the Connected Software web app (to see the File Tree and fetch file contents) and the calls made from a git client (to clone/pull/push the repository) go through the Load Balancer / Reverse Proxy, to the 3DSCM Service VM, and ultimately access the repositories on disks provided by the X3DplFiler VM.

 Modified Git Connector and Packaging